gladiola/blog/_posts/2020-03-20-CloudNodeBastionHost.markdown

 To set up the rules, we consulted some tutorials.
 Early on, we wrote pass in rules for our favorite IPs and those dynamic DNS host and domain names, as mentioned above.

 We soon found out we were locking out critical services.
 By using searches of /etc/service for keywords, we often found ports that needed to be kept open to keep our machine running smoothely.
 Since we were drafting some of these rules for the first time, this took some expriementation.

+When setting up firewall rules and login limitations, it's helpful to use more than one ssh session.
+Use one session to maintain a connection and adjust the config.
+Use another to test access to the host.
+If you don't, and you mess up, then you might find yourself locked out.

 # External Monitoring with Shodan
 Shodan.io offers a monitoring service.
 It's free with the developer's account, up to about a dozen hosts.
 Around 14 or 15, they start to require a paid Enterprise account.
 Since we have few computers to look after, we snapped up Shodan Monitor.